14 Plastic-Free Coffee Makers: See Ya Latte, BPA

 The almost plastic-free coffee machine has a smaller size than comparable eco-friendly appliances (reducing waste at the end of its life).

-The housing and carafe are metal and glass in this one, and it comes with a reusable metal mesh filter.
+The housing and carafe are metal and glass, and it comes with a reusable metal mesh filter.

 SMEG designs all of their products with our environment in mind.